1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 1948-D Dime Value

-The 1948-D dime earned recognition as the most consistently well-struck variety among all three mints that year.
-Denver’s production maintained superior quality control, delivering sharper details across Roosevelt’s portrait and the torch’s intricate elements.
+The 1948-D dime earned a strong reputation as the most consistently well-struck variety among all three 1948 mints.
+Denver’s quality control delivered sharper details across Roosevelt’s portrait and the torch’s intricate elements throughout the production run.

-This reliability makes locating Full Band examples comparatively easier than searching through Philadelphia strikes, where quality fluctuated dramatically from die to die.
+This consistency makes locating Full Band examples comparatively easier here than searching through Philadelphia strikes, where die quality fluctuated dramatically.
+It also means the Denver issue offers collectors a more reliable path to high-grade certified coins.

-With approximately 52.8 million pieces produced, Denver strikes trade in the $12 to $18 range for MS60-MS63 grades and premium MS65 specimens reach $30-$50 or more.
-However, the real scarcity emerges at MS67 and above, which can command $250 or higher when certified.
+With approximately 52.8 million pieces produced, Denver strikes trade around $12–$18 for MS60–MS63 grades.
+Premium MS65 specimens reach $30–$50 or more, and the real scarcity begins at MS67 and above, where certified examples can command $250 or higher.

-For collectors building complete date-and-mintmark sets, the 1948-D represents an excellent middle-ground choice—offering superior strike quality without the steep premiums attached to San Francisco issues.
+For collectors building complete date-and-mint sets, the 1948-D represents an excellent middle-ground choice.
+It offers superior strike quality without the steep premiums attached to San Francisco issues.

 1948-D Dime Price/Grade Chart